-- The Commission shall be comprised of ten (10) Academy Members or Fellows as Commissioners, five (5) from the academic community and five (5) from the practice community, for three-year terms.
+- The Commission shall be comprised of ten (10) Members, Retired Members, Fellows, or Retired Fellows, five (5) from the academic community and five (5) from the practice community, for three-year terms.
 One additional Commissioner who is not a member of the Academy shall be appointed for a three-year term.
 With the exception of the nonmember Commissioner, Commissioners may not serve more than two consecutive full terms.
 All Commissioners may vote. - 2.
 The Commission shall appoint its Commissioners.
 Refer to the FEPAC Policies & Procedures Manual for continuity.
 The FEPAC shall annually elect its own chair from among its members.